htrajan/ht-drawsteel/Ancestries/Time Raider.md

 “She goes free,” John commanded, his voice steel, “or you die here.”
 He could feel the muscles tightening in his comrades, the whole company like a steel spring wound tight.

-Lycaon cocked his head at Sir John and took a few foolish steps toward the [[Tactician|tactician]].
+Lycaon cocked his head at Sir John and took a few foolish steps toward the tactician.
 He was just out of reach.
 But close enough.

 “I see you are a man, like Ajax.
 Why do you lower yourself with these … creatures?” the war dog Taxiarch looked at the elf, [[Polder|polder]], and [[Dragon Knight|dragon knight]].
 “Little more than slimy things crawled out of the sea?
 Join us.
 Join me.
 Join Ajax.
 It'll be nice for you,” his voice lowered almost to a whisper, “to be on the winning side for a change.”